Rent Affordability Calculator UK 2026

 How this UK rent affordability calculator works

-This rent affordability calculator uses established UK rental market guidelines to help you understand your budget.
+This rent affordability calculator uses common UK rental market guidelines to help you estimate your budget.
 Here's how the calculations work:

 The 30x Rule